|

 suspected terrorists in secret prisons outside the

-US, which probably violates all kinds of laws and
+US, which violates all kinds of laws and

 international treaties.[2]